Configure Access Point Name for Android Devices

 Access Point Name or an APN configuration are cellular carrier provided settings that allow a device to access internet via the cellular data (SIM Card).
 Often times, an Enterprise can partner with a cellular carrier and get custom APN settings that restrict the usage of cellular data on Corporate devices.

 Depending upon the APN configurations allow the devices to access the corporate devices directly without the need for a specific VPN service.
 These settings also can restrict the data usage on devices where the SIM card are also corporate owned.

-MobiLock lets an enterprise define their APN settings on MobiLock Dashboard and then push to Android Device Profiles, so that they are automatically configured on the managed devices.
+Scalefusion lets an enterprise define their APN settings on Scalefusion Dashboard and then push to Android Device Profiles, so that they are automatically configured on the managed devices.

 Support for Access Point Name (APN)

 Configuring APN settings is an advanced feature and limited to certain specific devices.
-The list below shows the devices that MobiLock supports,
+The list below shows the devices that Scalefusion supports,

 - Samsung devices that support Knox.

 - LG devices that support LG Guard.

 - Requires latest version of LG Guard from Scalefusion Enterprise Store